Essenceia/Matrix_CAM_DFT/docs/info.md

 ## Usage

+The typical sequence to outsource matrix operations to the accelerator would go as follows:
+1. Reset the accelerator (necessary on init)
+2. Configure the weights $W$ (can be re-used once configured)
+3. Send the input data $I$
+4. Read the result $R$

+This design doesn't feature on-chip SRAM and has limited on-chip memory.
+Given weights have high spatial and temporal locality, this design allows each weight to be configured per MAC unit.
+This configuration can be reused across multiple matrices.
+The input matrix, on the other hand, is expected to be provided on each usage.

-For data transfers to and from the chip the matrixes are faltened in the following order :
+Given our input and output data buses are only 8 bits wide, for data transfers to and from the chip the matrices are flattened in the following order:
 ```
     x
     ─────────────────────►